Anna Luther: Marriages and scandals

 Luther's first marriage was to the New York attorney Samuel E. Dribben in 1913, but it ended in divorce that same year.
 She next married Edward Gallagher of the Gallagher and Shean vaudeville comedy team on December 5, 1923.
 She and Gallagher separated in February 1924, with her husband continuing to play on the road and Luther returning to making motion pictures.

 In March 1925 she was named as co-respondent in a lawsuit brought by actress Dagmar Godowsky.
 Godowsky began divorce proceedings after claiming to have discovered Luther with her husband, actor Frank Mayo, in Mayo's apartment.
-Luther and Mayo later married, and Mayo's marriage to Godowsky was annulled in 1926 on the grounds that Mayo had another wife.
-In 1933, Luther and Mayo were residing in St. Louis, Missouri.
+Luther and Mayo later married, and Mayo's marriage to Godowsky was annulled in 1926 because divorce decree of Frank Mayo and his first wife Joyce Eleanor Moore was never written.

 Luther and Juanita Hansen were named as two co-respondents in a divorce suit brought by Evelyn Nesbit against Jack Clifford.
 Clifford had left Nesbit in 1918, and she divorced him in 1933.